Frequently Asked Questions: University of Utah Sports Residency

 A week in the life...

 - What is a typical weekly schedule?
 Residents do patient care for 30 hours/week.
 This includes 4 hours/week one-on-one mentored time.
-Most clinic hours are in the afternoons M-F, leaving weekday mornings free for specialty clinics, didactics, and teaching.
-Average teaching time is 4 hours/week in Fall semester and 1-2 hours/week in Spring semester.
-In-person didactic sessions are scheduled 1.5-2 hours weekly with intermittent supplemental courses in advanced regional anatomy and imaging.
-Specialty clinic time averages 3 hours/week over the year but is back loaded in the second half of the residency year.
+Most clinic hours are in the mid-day, leaving mornings and late afternoon/evenings free for didactics, teaching, and athletic event coverage.
+Average teaching time is 3 hours/week.
+In-person resident didactic sessions are scheduled 1.5 hours weekly and weekly sports medicine conferences and PT in-services add another 2.5 hours of education.

 - What is the teaching expectation?
-Residents assist in musculoskeletal coursework in the entry-level DPT program at the University of Utah.
-In the Fall, residents assist in labs and with content review and testing in the Tests and Measures course.
-In the Spring, residents' main teaching responsibility is to mentor entry-level students in the UOC and SLCVA as well as in the student-run pro bono clinics.
-They may also choose to assist in manual therapy labs.
+Residents assist in the Acute Care and Emergency Management course in the Athletic Training program at the University of Utah.
+Residents may have the opportunity to mentor entry-level students in the UOC as well as in the student-run pro bono clinics.

 - What about research?
 While our emphasis is on advancement of clinical skill, we believe residents benefit from participating in clinical research.
 Residents work with a research mentor and participate in the stage(s) of the projects that are occurring during their residency year.